rcrdortiz/php-enum/README.md

 # php-enum
-Enum for PHP that doesn't rely on SplEnum
+Enum for PHP that doesnt rely on SplEnum